Bruna Marquezine: 2019–present: departure from Globo, fashion and other projects

 In 2019, she debuted as a protagonist in the cinema in Vou Nadar até Você, a film by Klaus Mitteldorf that was screened at the 47th Gramado Film Festival where she gave life to the character Ophelia.
 Taking a break from television, she became a regular attendee of fashion shows such as New York Fashion Week, Milan Fashion Week and Paris Fashion Week.
 Soon after, she became the poster girl for the Miu Miu, Puma e Karl Lagerfeld brands and for the jewelry company H. Stern.

 In January 2020, she did not have her contract renewed with TV Globo after 17 years, since the station was adopting a new model of contracting by work, keeping only a few names in the fixed cast, most of them veterans.
 In addition, she recorded an appearance in the series Conquest, produced by Keanu Reeves for Netflix.
 In September, she presented MTV Miaw with her friend Manu Gavassi, and shortly after, she announced a YouTube channel to share the backstage of her projects.

 On November 23, 2020, Bruna Marquezine was announced by Netflix as the streaming service's new hire.
 The following week, the company announced that the actress would play the character Liz in the series Maldivas alongside artists such as Manu Gavassi, Sheron Menezzes, Klebber Toledo, among others.

 In November 2021, Bruna Marquezine auditioned to play Supergirl in the DC Extended Universe film The Flash and ended in second place.
 The pandemic of COVID-19 was one of the factors for the non-approval, since she couldn't travel to participate in the final stage.
 On March 8, 2022, she was officially announced as Jenny Kord in the DC movie Blue Beetle, her first international role as an actress.
 Bruna Marquezine has said that despite not passing the tests for Supergirl, it put her on Warner Bros.' radar for new roles.

 Bruna Marquezine signed with United Talent Agency for representation in April 2023.

 Personal life

+In 2018, Marquezine became a member of the Evangelical Church of Mananciais in Rio de Janeiro.
+The same year, she revealed that she had suffered from image disorders, depression and self-esteem problems in the past.
+The problems were fueled by online comments about her body.

 In 2019, Marquezine bought a mansion in Barra da Tijuca.

-In 2018, Marquezine revealed that she had suffered from image disorders, depression and self-esteem problems in the past.
-The problems were fueled by online comments about her body.

-From 2012 to 2018, Marquezine was in a relationship with Brazilian professional footballer Neymar.
+From 2013 to 2017, Marquezine was in a relationship with Brazilian professional footballer Neymar.
 In August 2024, actor, singer and digital influencer João Guilherme, confirmed that he was in a relationship with Marquezine.
+Since late 2025, she has been in a relationship with Canadian singer Shawn Mendes.